 Queen Square also has an especially wide MRI scanner which can be helpful for people who have claustrophobia.
-Our information video on MRI scans and claustrophobia explains more, and this article – MRI scans and claustrophobia: Dispelling myths and managing anxiety – contains lots of useful points.
+Our article – MRI scans and claustrophobia: Dispelling myths and managing anxiety – contains lots of useful points.

 If you would like to discuss an MRI appointment, please don’t hesitate to get in touch with our friendly team at the Queen Square Imaging Centre on 020 7833 2513.
 Alternatively you can make an enquiry online.